 Who has the best tamales in Phoenix?
 Who has the best tamales in Scottsdale?
-Fear not, I’m on the trail!
 In the Southwest, much like my experiences in Hispanic-influenced California, tamales are an important part of holiday eating (although of course they are eaten year-round!).
 I’m still a newbie in Phoenix, but that hasn’t stopped me from diving right in.
 I’m a sucker for food challenges.
-I spent a week in Hilo Hawaii researching and trying many, many loco moco dishes and I’m going to happily invest a lot of time figuring out who has the best tamales in Phoenix.
+I spent a week in Hilo Hawaii researching and trying many, many loco moco dishes and I have happily invested a lot of time figuring out who has the best tamales in Phoenix.